spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/digital-experience/website/index.html.md

 ```

 1. Inside the quote add the title of your page.
 For example the title of my cloud native page would be "Building Cloud Native Applications With GitLab".
 Save your page by clicking "Commit changes".
 (Using markdown you can add more content to the page.
 All you need is a title, subheading and a paragraph to get started.)
 1. Return to the directory you created.
-You will see that you now have two files: `index.html.md` and `.gitkeep`.
+You will see that you now have two files: `index.html.md.erb` and `.gitkeep`.
 Delete the `.gitkeep` file.
 This is a placeholder file from when you created the directory since git cannot track empty directories.
-A quick way to delete the file on the correct branch is to click on "edit" in the changes tab of your MR. This will open the file editor. click "cancel" and dismiss the popup that says "all changes will be lost".
-This will then place you in the file view for the `.gitkeep` file on your branch.
-Click the "delete" button to delete the file.
+A quick way to delete the file is to click `.gitkeep` and then click the `Delete` button.
 1. **ProTip**: Now that you no longer have a branch with no changes you can use the Web IDE to make further edits.
 (The Web IDE doesn't work if you have a branch with no changes.
 [Fix coming in 11.3](https://gitlab.com/gitlab-org/gitlab-ce/issues/48166)
 1. **ProTip**: Add a link to the bottom of your page so people can continue reading related content.
 Popular choices would be `/product` , `/solutions`, `/pricing` or any pages related to your page.
 1. If you need help you can ask in the #mr-buddies slack channel.